Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Discussion Conclusion

 \section{Discussion \& Conclusion}

-This paper introduces PSHGCN, a novel heterogeneous convolutional network that extends spectral-based GNNs to heterogeneous graphs.
-Through the utilization of positive noncommutative polynomials, PSHGCN enables effective learning of diverse spectral heterogeneous graph convolutions.
-Experimental results demonstrate that PSHGCN achieves superior performance in node classification tasks compared to existing methods.
-Notably, PSHGCN is the first model that attempts to learn polynomial spectral graph convolutions on heterogeneous graphs, opening up various avenues for future exploration.
-For example, challenges remain when using PSHGCN to handle heterogeneous graphs with numerous node types and edge types, a predicament faced by most existing HGNNs.
-There are also problems regarding the definition of the Fourier transform on heterogeneous graphs and the utilization of other multivariable polynomial bases to learn the heterogeneous convolutions.
+This paper introduces PSHGCN, a novel heterogeneous convolutional network that creates heterogeneous graph convolutions in the spectral domain.
+Through the utilization of positive noncommutative polynomials, PSHGCN enables effective learning of diverse valid heterogeneous graph filters.
+Experimental results demonstrate that PSHGCN achieves superior performance in node classification and link prediction tasks compared to existing methods.
+Notably, to our knowledge, this paper is the first attempt to obtain graph convolutions by directly learning the weights of spectral graph filters on heterogeneous graphs.
+Extensive experiments demonstrate the effectiveness of our proposed methods.
+Consequently, it opens up several directions for future research.
+(1) As mentioned in Section~\ref{se:scale}, it would be meaningful to explore alternative approaches, such as sampling or graph sparsification, to improve the scalability of PSHGCN.
+(2) Further investigation into the spectral analysis of PSHGCN makes sense.
+This involves defining the Fourier transform on heterogeneous graphs.
+Although some methods have been attempted with techniques like joint block diagonalization~\cite{multignn} or Jordan decomposition~\cite{singh2016graph}, these methods are not as intuitive or effective as those in homogeneous graphs.